WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 > ***Bite.*** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 1 piercing damage.

 The **frenzyfish** are large, swarm-hunting predatory fish that can be far and wide across Azeroth, with different types well-adapted to different climates.
 Some prefer the warmer climates of southern Kalimdor and Eastern Kingdoms, while others thrive even in the frozen waters of Northrend.

+> Frenzyfish are the unique ones on this page, so the art here should be of one of those

 \columnbreak